CUBRID/cubrid-manual/en/security.rst

 The public key used by the server is included in the certificate 'cas_ssl_cert.crt', and the private key is included in 'cas_ssl_cert.key'.
 The certificate and private key are located in the $CUBRID/conf directory.

-This certificate, 'self-signed' certificate, was created with the OpenSSL command tool utility, and can be replaced with another certificate issued by a public CA (Certificate Authorities, for example IdenTrust or DigiCert) if desired.
-Or, existing certificate/private key can be replaced by generating new one using OpenSSL command utility as shown below.
+This certificate, 'self-signed' certificate, was created with the OpenSSL command tool utility and can be replaced with another certificate issued by a public CA (Certificate Authorities, for example, IdenTrust or DigiCert) if desired.
+Or, the existing certificate/private key can be replaced by generating a new one using the OpenSSL command utility as shown below.

 .. code-block:: bash